 Spider Web Lacing

-Like an angled version of Ladder Lacing, this decorative method is also worn on military boots.
-The laces weave vertically and diagonally, forming an intricate "web".
+A decorative method sometimes worn on military boots.
+The laces weave vertically and diagonally, forming an intricate “web”.

 • Begin straight across on the inside (grey section) and out through the second-from-bottom set of eyelets.